track-asia/trackasia-native/README.md

 See [the Linux platform build section](platform/linux/) for instructions.

-### Building Trackasia-GL-Native Core
+### Building TrackAsia-GL-Native Core
-Trackasia GL Native shares a single C++ core library with all platforms.
+TrackAsia GL Native shares a single C++ core library with all platforms.
 To build it, we utilize CMake.

 To build, run the following from the root directory
 ```bash